aleyna34131/privacyidea/doc/policies/admin.rst

 The admin is allowed to set the description of tokens via the endpoint `/token/descriptipon`.

-.. note:: That an admin can also be allowed to the the description of a token by granting the aforementioned policy `set`.
+.. note:: An admin can also be allowed to set the description of a token by granting the aforementioned policy `set`.

 setpin
 ~~~~~~